Ultimate BBQ Pork Rub Recipe

 You cannot remove salt, so go light on the salt portions first, if you are sensitive to salt, and then add based upon your taste.
 If you add too much, the best offset to salt is dark brown sugar or increasing the batch size (minus the salt).

-This recipe will yield just over 2 cups of dry rub.
+This recipe will yield just over 2 cups of pork rub.
 Keep this stored in an air-tight container in the pantry (or cool, dry, and dark location) and use it throughout the summer on your favorite pork recipes.

 You don’t want direct sunlight to hit the glass.
 This causes any moisture in the spice blend to activate and condensate, which hardens the seasoning.
+Most commonly the sugar has the most moisture.

 The best pork rub in a mason jar.

-Fire + Wine Cookbook
+Fire + Wine Cookbook Cover

 Tried this recipe?
 Give us a star rating and we would love to see!
 Mention @vindulge or use the hashtag #vindulge on all the social media handles.
 And consider subscribing to our newsletter where we drop all our favorite ideas and inspirations every week.